My Photography Image Size Guide for Social Media, Website, and Print Marketing Use

 Instagram:

-Even though IG is a photo sharing app, it doesn’t follow traditional photo formats.
-You have the option to upload a 1:1 square post, a 4:5 ratio post, a 16:9 (reels and video) and the original size and ratio image.
+Even though IG started as a photo sharing app, it doesn’t follow traditional photo formats and all it wants to be when it grows up is Tiktok.
+You have the option to upload the following formats:

-If you want to use Canva or Photoshop and create IG posts to their exact specifications, you can do so by adhering to the sizes below:
+If you want to be desktop dependent you can use Canva or Photoshop and create IG posts to their exact specifications for automation, you can do so by adhering to the sizes below:

 TikTok